 No carpenter would attempt to build a wooden house without a hammer.
-Yet, in more than half a century since the right to be free from hunger was established in the Universal Declaration of Human Rights, the world has struggled to end hunger without the similarly crucial tool of strong law.
-The valiant aid and development programs we've relied on instead have proven insufficient to eliminate malnutrition, which still yields an annual death rate far exceeding that of the Nazi genocide machinery during World War II, and afflicts nearly one billion others, according to a September, 2010 report from the United Nations Food and Agriculture Organization.
-And it's not just the malnourished dying slow deaths who suffer - hunger also fuels overpopulation, which in turn inflicts corollary damage on the world's environment, economy, and urban, regional and international stability.
+Yet, in more than 70 years since the right to be free from hunger was established in the Universal Declaration of Human Rights, the world has struggled to end hunger without the similarly crucial tool of strong law.
+The valiant aid and development programs we’ve relied on instead have proven insufficient to eliminate malnutrition, which still yields an annual death rate far exceeding that of the Nazi genocide machinery during World War II, and afflicts an estimated 768 million others, according to a September, 2021 report from the United Nations Food and Agriculture Organization.
+And it’s not just the malnourished dying slow deaths who suffer – hunger also fuels overpopulation, which in turn inflicts corollary damage on the world’s environment, economy, and urban, regional and international stability.

 Famines and hunger are not inevitable necessities of nature.
 Widespread expert opinion holds that the planet has adequate food for all its inhabitants, and that famines and hunger are caused primarily by political conflict and detachment.
 As with other social ills like slavery and exploitation of the environment, the plague of hunger is sure to persist until legal safeguards against it are codified and enforced.